$BKT$ transitions in classical and quantum long-range systems: Fractional Laplacian and

-For $\sigma < 2$, one can actually extend the integral on $r$ on the whole space, and absorb the contribution coming from the $r<a$ region into the definition of the SR term.
-Then, we can write the above expression as the real part of
+naturally fits into the definition of a two-dimensional fractional Laplacian.
+Indeed, let us notice that, provided that $\sigma <2$, one can actually extend the integral on $r$ on the whole space, and absorb the contribution coming from the $r<a$ region into the definition of the SR term.
+Then, we can write the additional LR term as the real part of